chrismdp/chrismdp.github.com/_posts/2012-09-24-your-code-is-a-liability.md

 - "/code-is-a-liability"
 ---

-Every line of code you commit is more for someone else to read, digest and understand.
+Every chunk of code you commit is more for someone else to read, digest and understand.

-Every complex “clever” regular expression requires another few minutes of effort for each of your team.
-They must now interpreting what you wrote and why you wrote it.
+Every complex “clever” expression requires another few minutes of effort for each of your team.
+They must now interpret what you wrote and why you wrote it.

 Every line you add limits your project’s responsiveness to change.